The Tallest Building In The US And Other Iconic Structures

 53 West 53 in Midtown Manhattan sits next to the Museum of Modern Art.
 The mixed-use skyscraper has 77 stories and unique sloping facades.

 French architect Jean Nouvel designed the supertall building.
-Original plans were for a higher tower but architects and the developer cut the height due to protests.
+The original plans were for a higher tower, but architects and the developer cut the height due to protests.

 The Chrysler Building, the 20th tallest skyscraper, is another icon of the NYC skyline.
 Its Art Deco design and silhouette are distinctive and a national favorite.

-The Chrysler Building is not only is it one of the tallest buildings in the United States, but it is also the world’s tallest brick building with a steel inner structure.
+The Chrysler Building is not only one of the tallest buildings in the United States, but it is also the world’s tallest brick building with a steel inner structure.

 The New York Times Building is occupied by its namesake tenant.
 The 52-floor office building is designed to be green.